 Eight different species of ferns thrive in Fern Canyon.
 The easiest to spot is five-finger fern.
 Not only is it everywhere in the canyon, but it has an unmistakable multi-finger design.
 Sworn fern is also common.
 It has a pointy triangular shape, and can be spotted at the base of the canyon walls in low-light areas.
 This fern is common in redwood forests throughout the region.

 Fern Canyon Trail provides a short unique hike.
-There are bathrooms and beach access at the trailhead, as well as nearby camping.
+The trailhead has bathrooms and beach access.
+Camping is nearby.
 Dogs are not allowed on trails in Prairie Creek Redwoods State Park.
 There is an $8 day use fee to enter the park but no permit is required to explore Fern Canyon.
 The dirt road between the 101 and the trailhead passes through a redwood forest that enhances the experience of visiting Fern Canyon.

-To get to the Trailhead: From the 101 Freeway, 2.5 miles north of Orick and 18 miles south of Klamath, turn west on to Davidson Road.
+To get to the trailhead: From Highway 101, 2.5 miles north of Orick and 18 miles south of Klamath, turn west on to Davidson Road.
 Follow this road for four miles through a redwood forest to the park entrance station.
 Continue another two miles to the trailhead at the end of Gold Bluffs Beach Road.

 Trailhead address: Gold Bluffs Beach Road, Prairie Creek Redwoods State Park, Orick, CA 95555